martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 (AIMD).

-CUBIC, originally proposed in {{HRX08}}, is a modification to the congestion control algorithm of traditional AIMD TCP to remedy this problem.
+CUBIC, originally proposed in {{HRX08}}, is a modification to the congestion control algorithm of classical AIMD TCP to remedy this problem.
 This document describes the most recent specification of CUBIC.
 Specifically, CUBIC uses a cubic function instead of the linear window increase function of AIMD TCP to improve scalability and